Our fun guide was super knowledgeable. We covered so much ground!

 Yes — we drive down the world-famous Crooked Street, which is especially fun and photogenic at night.

 Yes!
-Kids love the glowing city lights and open-air adventure.
-All children must be buckled into their own seat — no lap seating.
+Kids love the glowing city lights and the open-air adventure.
+All children must be buckled into their own seat (no lap seating), which keeps everyone safe and comfortable while enjoying the ride.